CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  - The "otherwise" on this card should be read as "alternatively."

 #### The White Tree
- - Card Erratum: Add "Discard the Sapling of the White Tree."
+ - _Card Erratum_: Add "Discard the _Sapling of the White Tree."

 #### Will of Sauron
- - Long-events are only discarded if Will of Sauron ceases to be in play, not if one particular card leaves play.
+ - Long-events are only discarded if _Will of Sauron_ ceases to be in play, not if one particular card leaves play.

 #### The Windlord Found Me
- - Can be used to recover a Wizard discarded with Sacrifice of Form.
+ - Can be used to recover a Wizard discarded with _Sacrifice of Form_.
- - You can play your Wizard at the Haven when you store this card even if Saw Further and Deeper is in play.
+ - You can play your Wizard at the Haven when you store this card even if _Saw Further and Deeper_ is in play.
- - Card Erratum: Add "If you do not place this card with a character after the attack, discard it."
+ - _Card Erratum_: Add "If you do not place this card with a character after the attack, discard it."

 #### Winds of Wrath
  - See Rulings by Term, Card Effect Limitations.